 2. Baby Carrier on the Airplane

-Since I was traveling alone with my baby, I didn’t have anyone to hold her on the plane.
-Having the Ergobaby baby carrier was so convenient during the flight.
-I did have to take my daughter out of the carrier during take off, as requested by the stewardess.
-But as soon as we were in flight, I was able to slip her back inside the carrier.
-This made everything from eating a snack, holding a book and yes, even using the bathroom that much easier!
+When I’ve traveled alone with my baby, I don’t have anyone else to hold her on the plane.
+Having the Ergobaby baby carrier is so convenient during the flight.
+You’ll need to remove your baby from the carrier during take off, as requested by the stewardess.
+But as soon as you’re back in flight, you can slip them back inside the baby carrier.
+This makes everything from eating a snack, holding a book and yes, even using the bathroom that much easier!

 At the end of a long day, I found that it was sometimes tricky to get my baby to calm down and sleep.
 The strange location and having the entire family inside one room was disturbing her rest.
 Holding her in the baby carrier while I walked around the hotel room, prepping for the following day, allowed her to relax and actually fall asleep.
 Then I was easily able to transfer her into her crib.

 4. Baby Carrier While Touring on Foot

 There are some places where pushing a baby in a stroller just isn’t conducive to the environment.
 For instance, what about when the terrain is rocky or steep (like on a hiking trail).
 How about when the streets are cobbled or overly crowded.
 Or perhaps it’s raining and you need to keep baby under an umbrella.
 In these cases having baby in a carrier makes so much sense.
 You’ll be able to climb stairs without looking for an elevator and still easily navigate through crowds.